sonic-net/DASH/Documentation/dash-hld.md

 ![dash-layered-architecture](images/hld/dash-layered-architecture.svg)
 ### SDN controller

-The SDN controller is **primarily responsible for controlling the DASH overlay services**, while the traditional SONiC app containers is used to manage the underlay (L3 routing) and hardware platform.
+The SDN controller is **primarily responsible for controlling the DASH overlay services**, while the traditional SONiC application containers are used to manage the underlay (L3 routing) and hardware platform.
 Both the DASH container and the traditional SONiC application containers sit atop the Switch State services (SWSS) layer, and manipulate the Redis application-layer DBs; these in turn are translated into SAI dataplane obects via the normal SONiC orchestration daemons inside SWSS.

 The SDN controller controls the overlay built on top of the physical layer of the infrastructure.
 From the point of view of the SDN control plane, when a customer creates an operation, for example a VNET creation, from the cloud portal, the controller allocates the resources, placement management, capacity, etc. via the  **NorthBound interface APIs**.